k-karayan/autobahn/README.md

 2. To execute through an IDE (Recommended: Pycharm)

-Open Pycharm IDE, and import project by clicking on File -> Open -> Navigate to the stackstats source files.
+Open Pycharm IDE, and import project by clicking on File -> Open -> Navigate to the autobahn source files.